Skip to main content

 How does the Journal feature work?

-Each topic or article provides explorers with access to a journal for recording notes and reviewing contributions to course activities.
+Each topic provides learners with access to a journal for recording notes and reviewing contributions to course activities.

 Lou Monsour avatar